opensearch-project/opensearch-spark/docs/index.md

 ### SQL

+- **CREATE:** Create a Flint index with the specified indexing logic.
+If the auto-refresh option is enabled, a background job will continually update the index with the latest data from the source.
+- **REFRESH:** Manually refresh a Flint index.
+This command is applicable only to indexes with the auto-refresh option disabled.
+- **SHOW:** Display all Flint indexes in the specified catalog or source table.
+- **DESCRIBE:** Retrieve detailed information about a Flint index.
+- **DROP:** Delete a Flint index logically.
+This action stops the refreshing process and rules it out in query rewrite.
+- **VACUUM:** Physically remove all data associated with a Flint index, including index metadata and data.
+This operation effectively cleans up and frees resources.

 #### Skipping Index

 The default maximum size for the value set is 100.
 In cases where a file contains columns with high cardinality values, the value set will become null.
 This is the trade-off that prevents excessive memory consumption at the cost of not skipping the file.